kazuki43zoo/demo-application/README.md

 # 1. Demo Application

-This is sample application for develop using [TERASOLUNA Global Framework](http://terasoluna.org).<br>
+This is sample application for develop using [TERASOLUNA Server Framework for Java 5.x](http://terasoluna.org).<br>
 **Currently, this application is under developing !!!**

-This application is developed based [TERASOLUNA Global Framework Development Guideline](http://terasolunaorg.github.io/guideline/).<br>
+This application is developed based [TERASOLUNA Server Framework for Java Development Guideline](http://terasolunaorg.github.io/guideline/).<br>
 But it being customized by my opinion in the partially (this means is not 100% compliance by guideline).

 # 2. Application Structure